tomhrr/dale/doc/2-13-algorithms.md

 Takes input and output iterator types as its arguments.
-Expands to a function that two of the input iterators and an output iterator.
+Expands to a function that takes two of the input iterators and an output iterator.
 That function iterates over the provided range, sinking values into the output iterator at each step.

 #### `assign`